alicewilson17/events-platform/README.md

 - Create an endpoint to allow admins to edit their created events.
 - Create an endpoint to allow admins to delete their created events.
 - Integrate Stripe for secure payment when signing up to paid events.
-- Implement sorting and filtering functionality for the events list.
+- Allow users to filter the list of events by categories such as location, free vs paid, etc.